GA-repos/HTML-and-CSS/readme.md

 The `meta` element declares that the *charset* or set of characters used in this document is **utf-8** which includes most characters from all known human languages.
 This is not required but can avoid some problems you might run into if you use special characters.
+The charset declaration should fit completely within the first 1024 bytes at the start of the file, so it's best to put it immediately after the opening head tag.

 Two other meta tags that may autofill into HTML5 boilerplate: